 Getting dressed became some kind of mission.
-He wanted socks on but didn’t want his socks on, we finally agree on a pair and then we went to change trousers but this was upsetting.
-We agreed to keep our pj bottoms on for the day.
+He wanted socks on but didn’t want his socks on, we finally agree on a pair, and then we went to change trousers, but this was upsetting.
+We agreed to keep our PJ bottoms on for the day.

-The poached eggs you were making are overcooked but it is ok they are still edible unlike the omelette you made the other day when you had to pause to see to one of the children.
-One day you will learn that you should make your lunch whilst the kids are sleeping but then when you finally have all the kids sleeping at the same and grab that time by the seconds and it is all yours and all you want to do is collapse on the sofa and attempt some ‘you’ time.
+The poached eggs you were making are overcooked but it is ok they are still edible, unlike the omelette you made the other day when you had to pause to see to one of the children.
+One day you will learn that you should make your lunch while the kids are sleeping but then when you finally have all the kids sleeping at the same and grab that time by the seconds, and it is all yours and all you want to do is collapse on the sofa and attempt some ‘you’ time.
 You want to do your job, the one that pays the bills.
 You want to catch up on messages from friends throughout the day, you want to sit and watch a film with the husband, you want to have a conversation that does not revolve around what appointments you have or what the next plan of action is, you want to blog because you enjoy blogging.

-You go to sit down with your lunch but you notice his nappy seems full.
+You go to sit down with your lunch, but you notice his nappy seems full.
 He drinks so much that nappies are something you regularly go through as well as clothes if you do not change it quick enough.
-They are expensive but at least you are saving money by using reusables with the baby, shame these do not always work on Dylan because of how much he wees and how he has such sensitive skin.
+They are expensive, but at least you are saving money by using reusables with the baby, shame these do not always work on Dylan because of how much he wees and how he has such sensitive skin.

 We have some laughing, what Dylan is laughing at you do not know.
 This often happens that he will just randomly start laughing.
-As a toddler he can get away with this.
+As a toddler, he can get away with this.
 You wonder if this will be something to worry about as he gets older.

-The mind starts to wonder throughout the day and you do more thinking.
-You think about selling one of your favourite prams, the one you could not wait to use with your daughter when Dylan had finally grown out of prams but this seems so far from happening that you need to weigh up your options.
+The mind starts to wonder throughout the day, and you do more thinking.
+You think about selling one of your favourite prams, the one you could not wait to use with your daughter when Dylan had finally grown out of prams, but this seems so far from happening that you need to weigh up your options.
 It is ok for people to suggest buggy boards but some autistic kids have no sense of danger, one wrong move and it could see Dylan in the road.
 It is ok for us to use one when daddy is around because there is always someone to keep an eye on him.
 The double isn’t a very pleasant one but thought it would be temporary which almost a year later doesn’t feel oh so temporary any more.
 The kids cannot sit comfortably in it and the temporary option for Dylan was sticking a cushion behind him and you refuse to try and do this with Charlotte where it could potentially be dangerous.
 So selling the one you really like to fund a decent double is the practical option.
 It will make you sad but parenting is all about being practical and doing best by the children not by you.

 Flicking switches and it seems you have taught your sister this.
 She find you hilarious and looks up to you even if you do not give her the time of day.
 He plays with his jigsaw bus, we love playing this together.
 You use it to try and teach him the animals and try to match the shapes up.
 The only thing he is interested in is putting them through the top over and over again.
 He needs us to open the bus for him and when he is finished he wants you to get them out again.
 We try to teach him how to open it for himself, we really do.
 Frustration is something every new parent leaves behind, that gets you nowhere.
 Time and patience is needed and we will show you again tomorrow.

 He falls asleep.
-You feel bad for being ecstatic about this but it is so rare and it is happening because he is unwell but it means you can do housework but oh wait the baby wants feeding.
-She falls asleep so you make your eldest read you a book, he is under the weather and would rather be slumped on the sofa watching a film but school apparently do not like him being ill and want him reading every day which he usually does but we are kind enough to let him rest completely when ill.
+You feel bad for being ecstatic about this but it is so rare, and it is happening because he is unwell but it means you can do housework, but oh wait the baby wants feeding.
+She falls asleep, so you make your eldest read you a book, he is under the weather and would rather be slumped on the sofa watching a film, but school apparently do not like him being ill and want him reading every day which he usually does, but we are kind enough to let him rest completely when ill.

 You use the rest of this sleeping time to do some work, draft this blog post, you speak to people online, text friends and you cram as much me time in that short space of time as I can.
-You would think I have the evening for this but they are unpredictable at the moment between Dylan & Charlotte.
+You would think I have the evening for this, but they are unpredictable at the moment between Dylan & Charlotte.

-Because the eldest is off school you did not do the school run that morning and did not get round to getting more milk, the one drink Dylan wants and he does not understand the concept of running out.
+Because the eldest is off school you did not do the school run that morning and did not get round to getting more milk, the one drink Dylan wants, and he does not understand the concept of running out.
 You look at the drink cup and note how you must pick up another one because this one has seen its final days.
-You go through so many drink cups, you always thought it was down to teething and would explain this away using that excuse but it isn’t down to teething any more or never was.
+You go through so many drink cups, you always thought it was down to teething and would explain this away using that excuse, but it isn’t down to teething any more or never was.

 Life is not as simple as what it could be, some times the days are long and difficult.
 We are leaning to adapt and change as things change and the days throw new situations at us.
-Time may give us different scenarios, questions and solutions but in the mean time we do the best we can.
+Time may give us different scenarios, questions and solutions but in the mean time, we do the best we can.